inveniosoftware/invenio/docs/developers/introduction.rst

 Modules
 -------

-Modules are application components that can be use within an application or across applications.
-They can contains `SQLAlchemy`_ models, `Flask`_ views, `Jinja2`_ templates and other ref:`pluggable-objects`.
+Modules are application components that can be used within an application or across applications.
+They can contain `SQLAlchemy`_ models, `Flask`_ views, `Jinja2`_ templates and other ref:`pluggable-objects`.

-Discovery of modules is done based on configuration parameter called ``PACKAGES``, where expansion character `*` is supported at the end of package path after last dot (e.g. ``foo.bar.something.*``).
+Discovery of modules is done based on a configuration parameter called ``PACKAGES``, where the expansion character `*` is supported at the end of package path after the last dot (e.g. ``foo.bar.something.*``).

 Continue with :ref:`developers-modules`.